-Inter-district Transfers to leave PUSD will be accepted for processing on April 1st.
+Inter-district Transfers will be accepted for processing on April 1st.

 Leaving Pittsburg Unified School District:

 Inter-district Transfers TO ANOTHER DISTRICT may be granted for the following reasons:

 - Student has attended requested school in previous year and will complete the highest grade level offered at the requested school.

 - All 11th and 12th grade students who are continuing at the requested school.

 - No space exists in required grade level within the Pittsburg Unified School District.

 - There is no space available in a class that is REQUIRED for graduation.

 - Student is required to attend a Special Education program that is not currently offered in the Pittsburg Unified School District.